 So E#?
 Isn’t that simply an F?
 Indeed, it is the same frequency.

 So why would one write it as an E#?

 When properly writing scales, the same letter is never used twice.
 For example, in the scale of C# Mixolydian, the scale is properly written with an E# and F#.
 For this reason, the “F” note is known as E#.
 The same is true in F# Major and F# Harmonic Minor, which both have a major 7th scale degree, known as E#.

-In time, we will release a C# major scale with a B# and E# as well as a Eb minor scale with a Cb note 😉
+Aside from the previously mentioned scales, we have also released a C# major scale with a B# and E# as well as a Eb minor scale with a Cb note 😉

 A great source that we regularly use for referencing scales is